-Cyber Security is the process of protection and recovery networks, devices and programs from any cyber attack.
-These catastrophic threats attack and affect the working of the organizations, employees, the consumers.
+Cybersecurity is the process of protection and recovery of networks, devices and programs from any cyber-attacks.
+These catastrophic threats affect the proper functioning of an organisation, its employees and its consumers.
 They are designed to destroy critical data or extort money.
-Their power pack impact can create destruction all over, including business and damage people’s financial and personal lives.
+Their impact can create destruction all across the business and damage people’s financial and personal lives.

-But what about the defense?
+But what about the defence?
 One must build a robust security system.
 Why so?
 Because a profound security system has countless layers of protection wide-spread across computers, networks, and programs.
-A well-built cybersecurity system depends on cyber defense technology and also on individuals making smart cyber defense choices.
+A well-built cybersecurity system depends on cyber defence technology and also on individuals making smart cyber defence choices.

-Good Tidings..!
-No specialization in Cybersecurity is necessitated in order to understand and comply with cyber defense tactics.
-Accurate guidance plays a significant role in creating awareness about Cybersecurity.
-Because explicit guidelines will help you to defend yourself from cyber threats, it could help you recognize and avoid threats before they’re able to infiltrate your network or device.
+No specialisation in cybersecurity is necessitated in order to understand and comply with cyber defence tactics.
+Accurate guidance plays a significant role in creating awareness about cybersecurity.
+Because explicit guidelines will help you to defend yourself from cyber threats, it could help you recognise and avoid threats before they are able to infiltrate your network or device.

 Infringements in numbers